Skip to main content

 pathToEnvironment=/SYM/OP/bin/LOGON

-Once these values are correct, execute EncryptRootInfo.
-You WILL be prompted for the root password.
-EncryptRootInfo will create an encrypted file called rootInfo.encrypted.
+2. Once the values are correct, run EncryptRootInfo.
+You are prompted for the root password.
+EncryptRootInfo creates an encrypted file called rootInfo.encrypted.

 cp ExecuteAsRoot /SYM/<SYM#>/BATCH/ExecuteAsRoot